 If you or a loved one might have an addiction to technology, there can be a variety of ways to help.
 The first step is trying to admit to the issue and then taking steps to remedy it.
 For example, trying to set aside time for alternative activities.
 Technology addiction might be tied to other issues such as anxiety or depression and it may be helpful to discuss the issue with a psychologist.

 At EDUCARE we can help children, teens and adults in addressing this issue related to technology addiction.
-Make a booking online or contact us for more information about our adult and child psychologist services.
+Contact us for more information about our adult and child psychologist services.